Nerve blocks, or neural blockades, are procedures that can help prevent or manage

 These are types of surgical nerve blocks:

-system in 1 particular area.
+sympathetic nervous system in one particular area.

 Neurectomy.
 A damaged peripheral nerve is surgically destroyed.